Nigel Ward: Current and Recent Projects

 Using Prosodic Information to Improve Search in Audio

-First, we have applied Principal Component Analysis to time-spread prosodic features as a way to reduce the dimensionality.
-We thus map each moment in a dialog to a point in a vector space.
-We have found that point pairs that are close in this vector space are frequently similar, in terms of the dialog activities (planning, complaining, explaining, and so on), in terms of the stance (new, urgent, factual, etc., or just chat) and in terms of topic.
-Using proximity in this space as an indicator of similarity, we are building support for query-by-example search and also, in combination with lexical features, for traditional searchbox queries.
+We have applied Principal Component Analysis to time-spread prosodic features as a way to reduce the dimensionality.
+This enables us to map each moment in a dialog to a point in a vector space.
+We have found that point pairs that are close in this vector space are frequently similar, in terms of the dialog activities (planning, complaining, explaining, and so on), in terms of the stance (new, urgent, factual, etc.) and in terms of topic.
+Using proximity in this space as an indicator of similarity, we have developed models for query-by-example search, for detecting urgency, and for inferring aspects of stance, such as good, typical, local, urgent, new information, and relevant to a large group.
+We are now exploring utility for information extraction, starting with the task of spotting location mentions.

 Responsive Prosodic Behaviors for Interactive Systems